dimitri-nicolo/calico/v2.0/usage/configuration/mtu.md

 When using flannel for networking, the MTU for the network interfaces should match the MTU of the flannel interface.
-In the above table the 4th column "{{site.prodname}} MTU with VXLAN" is the expected MTU when using flannel configured with VXLAN.
+In the above table the 4th column "{{site.tseeprodname}} MTU with VXLAN" is the expected MTU when using flannel configured with VXLAN.

 ### Setting MTU for workload network interfaces